 Writing glass history

-Dr. Matthias Müller, Executive Vice President RD, on why he enjoys working with glass and tackling the challenges of climate-friendly glass production in the future.
+Constantly fascinated by the material glass, Dr. Matthias Müller, Executive Vice President R&D, has been Head of Research and Development at SCHOTT since 2018.
+Here he talks about why he enjoys working with glass and tackling the challenges of climate-friendly glass production in the future.

 What did you want to be when you were young?

 I was fascinated by materials, especially wood and ceramics, even at an early age.
 But I also found classical archaeology very exciting.
 Thanks to my studies and my doctorate degree from the University of Erlangen, materials science has become my career, in which my main focus is on semiconductor materials, glass, and ceramics.

 How does working with glass every day motivate you?
 Doesn't it ever get boring?